 This ironic thing is Nasdaq was the entity to usher in electronic trading to global exchanges, which may not have been “bleeding edge” at the time but it certainly was cutting edge.
 And now electronic trading has reshaped the framework of securities trading.
 Trading specialists were largely replaced by computers, and stock market hours were expanded to before and after the traditional trading day.
 These activities all generate higher revenue for the exchanges, and upcoming ICOs would have contributed as well.

 It’s not as though upcoming ICOs won’t have somewhere to list their digital tokens, but as highlighted, approach with caution.
-Airswap may have got some bad press out of this ICO but it was not their decision to pay a USD 70,000 transaction fee with the ICO drawing to a close.
+Airswap selling out of tokens ultimately shows the demand for their project and it was not their decision to pay a USD 70,000 transaction fee with the ICO drawing to a close.
+However this does highlight another risk surrounding ICOs, due diligence it very much advised.